RandyNorthrup/Python-Scripts/Clone Website to Docker Tool/README.md

    ```

 3. Enter the website URL, Docker image name, and choose a destination folder.
+4. (Optional) Enable download size cap and/or throttle speed.
-4. Click "Clone Website & Prepare Docker Output".
+5. Click "Clone Website & Prepare Docker Output".
-5. (Optional) Enable Docker build if Docker is installed.
+6. (Optional) Enable Docker build if Docker is installed.
-6. Find the output in your chosen folder, ready for Docker Desktop or CLI.
+7. Find the output in your chosen folder, ready for Docker Desktop or CLI.

 ## Notes
 - The `cloned_sites` folder is used as a temporary cache and is cleared after each run.